TKRoth/ABasic/README.md

 ### MOVE x,y
 Set the graphic cursor to x,y.

+### ORIGIN x,y
+Set a new zero point of the graphic screen.

+### PALRGB color,red,gree,blue
+Set the color with the given RGB color.
+Any ground color can be 0 to 255.

 ### PIXELMODE state
 Activates the physical coordinate system when the state is TRUE.
 This has a resolution dependent from the mode.
 Here start the x/y-counting at left top.
 To deactivated the physical coordinate system the state must be false.